djangocon/2025.djangocon.us/src/_content/posts/keynote-zags.md

 ## What do you like to do outside of your typical workday?

 > I'm an avid board gamer.
 I also like spending time with my two kids, and finding ways to combine kids toys to make new toys and games beyond the limits the toy designers intended.

-## How do you see Django evolving over the next few years, and what excites you most about its future?

-> I'm always excited when Django adds new database features because database management is one of the hardest aspects of application development.
-Django's ORM is the area where I believe Django is most ahead of other software frameworks.
-The addition of native support for complex database constraints in Django 2, the support for JSONFields across all database backends in Django 3, and the addition of db_default of Django 5 are all features that have made major impacts in the way I plan features on a Django project.
-I'm always excited for more things like these.

 ## What advice would you offer to attendees who wish to contribute to Django or its ecosystem after the conference?